hebertzin/api-events/README.md

 ## Overview

-church is a task management application that combines simplicity and efficiency.
-With an intuitive interface, it allows users to easily create, organize and monitor tasks.
-Through personalized filters and detailed reports, Syncro provides a clear view of progress, helping teams and individuals stay focused and productive.
+events api is a task management application that combines simplicity and efficiency.
+With an intuitive interface, it allows users to easily create, organize and monitor events.
+Through personalized filters and detailed reports, Events provides a clear view of progress, helping teams and individuals stay focused and productive.
 Ideal for those looking for a practical and collaborative solution, Syncro transforms the way we manage our daily activities.

 ## **Techs**